 Your doctor is likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over any points you want to talk about in-depth.
 Your doctor may ask:

 Mar.
 27, 2014

 - When did you first begin experiencing symptoms?

-- Have you had a sore throat or difficulty swallowing?
+- Have you had any trouble breathing, a sore throat or difficulty swallowing?

 - Have you had a fever?
 How high was the fever at its peak, and how long did it last?

 - Have you recently been exposed to anyone with diphtheria?